-- In tool.driver.rules, each of the new rules is associated with its id from the previous tool version. - As a result, the analysis tool can determine that the in-source suppressions still apply, even though the rule ids have changed, so it correctly marks each result with "kind": "inSource". - Furthermore, the result management system can determine that these are the same results it saw in the previous run, so it correctly marks them with "baselineState": "existing".
+- In tool.driver.rules, each of the new rules is associated with its id from the previous tool version. - As a result, the analysis tool can determine that the in-source suppressions still apply, even though the rule ids have changed, so it correctly marks each result with "kind": "inSource". - Furthermore, the result management system can determine that these are the same results it saw in the previous run, so it correctly marks them with "baselineState": "unchanged" or "updated" as appropriate (see §3.27.24).